jcollard/DataEncodingInCSharp/Setup.md

 called `develop` is typically created where you can work without fear of "polluting" the `main` branch.

-1. Using GitHub Desktop, Clone your new repository.
+1. If you have not already done so, use GitHub Desktop, Clone your new repository.
 2. Open your project in Visual Studio Code
 3. Use the command palette (Command + Shift + P) to run `Git: Create Branch`